ms-jpq/coq_nvim/README.md

 For completion results, the prefix / suffix determine the cusor location, post completion.

-Each client is loaded by specifying a `source.<name>.main` path relative to the parent directory of `fancy-completion`.
+Each client is loaded by specifying a `source.<name>.main` path relative to the parent directory of `nap`.

-Each client is must have a `main` function that conforms to the types `Source` and `Factory` in the [spec file](https://github.com/ms-jpq/fancy-completion/blob/nvim/rplugin/python3/nap/shared/types.py).
+Each client is must have a `main` function that conforms to the types `Source` and `Factory` in the [spec file](https://github.com/ms-jpq/nap/blob/nap/rplugin/python3/nap/shared/types.py).

 See the External Sources section for examples.